Family and early parenting services provide a range of support programs for children from 0 to 17 years, and their families.

 Early parenting services

 Early Parenting Services provide support to parents from pregnancy to when their child is 4 years old.

-A range of specialist, counseling and advice services aim to help parents who need more support to care for their infant or toddler.
-This may include an intensive education and skills development program.
+This service includes a range of specialist, counselling and advice services, and may include an intensive education and skills development program.

-The Cradle to Kinder and Aboriginal Cradle to Kinder program is an intensive ante and post natal support service to provide longer term, intensive family support for vulnerable young mothers (aged up to 25 years of age) and their families.
-The service commences in pregnancy and continues until the child reaches 4 years of age.
+The Cradle to Kinder and Aboriginal Cradle to Kinder program is an intensive ante and post-natal support service to provide longer term, intensive family support for vulnerable young mothers (aged up to 25 years of age) and their families.
+The service commences in pregnancy and continues until the child reaches 4 years old.